AdobeDocs/developers-animatesdk-docs/Camera_object/Camera16.md

 #### Description

-Property; Reset all camera properties to default.
+Reset all camera properties to default.

 #### Example